How to upgrade your MacBook to macOS High Sierra

 - Update to the latest version of your current OS

 To avoid any problems in the upgrade process, having the latest updated version for your current OS is mandatory.
 Why?
 Because your OS is going to be as stable as possible, with all the initial issues fixed and all bugs eliminated.

 Make sure you’re running the latest updated version by checking the Updates folder in the App store.

-It’s also important to have all 3rd party apps updated to their latest version as well.
+It’s also important to have all third-party apps updated to their latest version as well.
 Check the apps purchased through the App Store by using the same method as above.
-For the other apps you’ve externally brought in you’ll need to perform a manual update.
+For the other apps you’ve externally brought in, you’ll need to perform a manual update.